 Indemnification of Officers and Directors.
-Our bylaws and the Utah Revised Business Corporation Act provide for indemnification of directors and officers against reasonable expenses incurred by such persons in connection with civil or criminal actions or proceedings to which they have been made parties because they are or were directors or officers of our company or its subsidiaries.
-Indemnification is permitted if the person satisfies the required standards of conduct.
-Certain of the litigation matters described in "Item 3.
-Legal Proceedings" of our Form 10-K for the year ended June 30, 2008 involved certain of our former directors and officers, each of whom are covered by the aforementioned indemnity and if applicable, certain prior period insurance policies On July 25, 2007, the U.S. Attorney's Office for the District of Utah indicted two of our former officers, Frances Flood and Susie Strohm, for allegedly causing us to issue materially misstated financial statements for our 2001 and 2002 fiscal years.
+On July 25, 2007, the U.S. Attorney's Office for the District of Utah indicted two of our former officers, Frances Flood and Susie Strohm, for allegedly causing us to issue materially misstated financial statements for our 2001 and 2002 fiscal years.
 On January 31, 2008, the U.S. Attorney's Office filed a Second Superseding Indictment further alleging perjury in connection with the prior investigation by the SEC into the alleged misstatements.
-We are cooperating fully with the U.S. Attorney's Office in this matter and have been advised that we are neither a target nor a subject of the investigation or indictment.
-In December 2003, ClearOne entered into indemnification agreements with each former officer, requiring payment of all reasonable attorney's fees and costs incurred in defending against the charges in certain circumstances consistent with and subject to limitations under applicable law.
-To date, we have paid approximately \$1.8 million in attorney's fees and costs to defend against the charges.
-As of August 21, 2008, these former officers have requested advancement of an additional \$365,000 in legal fees and costs incurred as of that date, which amounts we have not paid.
-On August 21, 2008, Ms. Strohm and her counsel filed a lawsuit in the Third Judicial District Court in Salt Lake City, Utah seeking a declaratory judgment and injunctive relief to compel us to continue to advance Ms. Strohm's attorney's fees and costs to defend against the charges, plus interest for amounts previously requested and not paid.
-Also on August 21, 2008, Ms. Flood filed a lawsuit in Federal District Court for the District of Utah, seeking similar relief.
-We understand that the trial date has been moved from October 20, 2008 to February 2, 2009.
-We have accrued for legal fees and costs of the probable amount the Company was able to estimate of its contingent liability under the indemnification agreements at June 30, 2008.
-In accordance with Statement of Financial Accounting Standards No. 5, "Accounting for Contingencies", we have accrued a total of \$3.3 million, the balance of which was about \$1.5 million at June 30, 2008 representing the probable amount that, as of the date of the financial statements, could be reasonably estimated of our contingent liability, through trial, under the indemnification agreements if required under applicable law.
-The accrual is management's best estimate of our contingent liability as of the date of the issuance of its financial statements.
-In accordance with SFAS No. 5, we will adjust our contingent liability, as necessary, to reflect the probable amount that can be reasonably estimated.
-Our actual liability may be higher or lower than management's estimate upon final resolution of the matter.
-We will adjust our contingent liability, as needed, so that it remains an estimable and probable amount of our contingent financial liability as of the date of issuance of the applicable financial statements.
+We cooperated fully with the U.S. Attorney's Office in this matter and were advised that we were neither a target nor a subject of the investigation or indictment.
+In December 2003, we entered into indemnification agreements with each former officer, requiring payment of all reasonable attorneys' fees and costs incurred in defending against the charges in certain circumstances consistent with and subject to limitations under applicable law.
+To date, we have paid approximately \$2.2 million in attorneys' fees and costs to defend against the charges.
+During August 2008, Ms. Strohm and her counsel filed a lawsuit in the Third Judicial District Court in Salt Lake City, Utah seeking a declaratory judgment and injunctive relief to compel us to continue to advance Ms. Strohm's attorneys' fees and costs to defend against the charges, plus interest for amounts previously requested and not paid.
+Also during August 2008, Ms. Flood filed a lawsuit in Federal District Court for the District of Utah, seeking similar relief.